cutsea110/cargo-anatomy/README.md

 ## Configuration

-`cargo-anatomy` looks for an `anatomy.conf` file to customize how metric values are evaluated.
-Run `cargo anatomy init` to create a template in the current directory.
+`cargo-anatomy` looks for a `.anatomy.toml` file at the workspace root to customize how metric values are evaluated.
+Run `cargo anatomy init` to create a template `anatomy.conf` in the current directory.
+Pass `-c <FILE>` to use a different configuration.
 The file is written in TOML and contains the following sections and defaults:

 ```toml
 [evaluation]